chris-luafau/CPSC332TermProject/README.md

 For Professors:

-a.
-Given the SSN of the professor, list the titles, classrooms, meeting days, and time of his/her classes
+a) Given the SSN of the professor, list the titles, classrooms, meeting days, and time of his/her classes

-b.
-Given a course number and a section number, count how many students get each distinct grade, i.e 'A', 'A-', etc.
+b) Given a course number and a section number, count how many students get each distinct grade, i.e 'A', 'A-', etc.

 For Students: